4 Best Strategies for Leading Your Kids Spiritually

 The most powerful message we can convey as parents wanting nothing more than seeing people grow into followers.
 All solid Christians come through modelled lives--modelling themselves after Jesus (however imperfectly) with His power and His influence through US ... if we let Him.

-And here, parent, is a call to action!
+And here, parent, is your call to action!

 Be the person your kids need you to be.
 If they are asking questions, answer them with honesty and integrity.
 Connect them with supportive people who will help guide their spiritual journey in whatever way is best for them.
 Model faithfulness by praying so that they can see God's light is shining through you every day of the week!
 You might find yourself developing a deeper relationship with your child than ever before while also serving as an example of what it means to have faith - no matter how challenging life gets.